ollybrill/movement_data/README.md

 # movement_data
-Contains processed data and scripts for Coursera Getting and Cleaning Data assignment

 This Repo contains a single script "runanalysis.R" which processes the data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is